RuthAndRoth/Ruth2/Contrib/Serie Sumei/scripts/tests/README.md

   control scripts.

 * test_platform_detection.lsl - Tests and provides a debugging framework
-  for platfrm detection in LSL and OSSL.
+  for platform detection in LSL and OSSL.

 # Scripting Platforms